 So, which do you use and when?

 To start, often these phrases are interchangeable.
-But, there are a few situations where you should go with one over the other.
+But, there are a few situations where you should go for one over the other.

 English: When I was young, I used to go to the beach with my brother.

 To work out the best way to translate this sentence into Spanish, there are two questions you need to ask yourself: